mariolfvilela/abm_data_systems/README.md

 # Challenge proposed by ABM Data Systems, which contains 3 questions:

-:vertical_traffic_light: the project is dot net core 3.0 :vertical_traffic_light:
+:vertical_traffic_light: The project is dot net core 3.0 :vertical_traffic_light:
 ### :thumbsup: Developer Technical Questions.

-- [] Taking the following EDIFACT message text, write some code to parse out the all the LOC segments and populate an array with the 2nd and 3rd element of each segment.
+1. [ ] Taking the following EDIFACT message text, write some code to parse out the all the LOC segments and populate an array with the 2nd and 3rd element of each segment.
 Note: the ‘+’ is an element delimiter

 ```
 UNA:+.? '